|

 The Patterson Ranch

-over 10,000 car trips a day, create additional stress on
+over 9,000 car trips a day, create additional stress on

 our already overcrowded schools and essential services,

-and puts development and parking lots directly in front
+and puts development directly in front

 of Coyote Hills Regional Park.

-There is only one
+There are only two

-candidate – Vinnie Bacon – who is shining a light on
+are shining a light on

 concerned with the impact of developing in front of this